j-faria/arvi/README.md

 This package sits alongside [DACE](https://dace.unige.ch/) to help with the analysis of radial velocity datasets.
-It has been used extensively within the ESPRESSO GTO program, and may be useful for other surveys and instruments.
+It has been used within the ESPRESSO GTO program, and may be useful for other surveys and instruments.

 ## Getting started